Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web: Methods

-The TNG data release include the snapshots and halo (subhalo) catalogs at each snapshot \citep{2019ComAC...6....2N}.
+The TNG data releases include the snapshots and halo (subhalo) catalogs at each snapshot \citep{2019ComAC...6....2N}.
 The halo (subhalo) catalogs include \textsc{FoF} and \textsc{subfind} objects.
 The snapshot data include all simulation particles and cells.
 We note that any given \textsc{FoF} halo may contain one or more subhalos.
-The particles/cells belonging to subhalos are gravitationally bound.
-While the diffuse and gravitationally unbound particles/cells are in general referred to as ``fuzz'' elements.
-Depending on whether they belong to any \textsc{FoF} halo, the ``fuzz'' particles/cells can be further divided into the ``inner fuzz'' or the ``outer fuzz.''
-The gas cells belonging to these different categories are used to construct our light cones.
-We note that this ``fuzz'' component physically includes all hot gas that is not gravitationally bound to any galaxies and dark matter halos, including intracluster medium (ICM), intragroup medium (IGrM), and intergalactic medium (IGM) permeating the cosmic web.
-ICM is the diffuse hot gas that resides in a cluster of galaxies but does not belong to any substructures of the cluster \citep{ryden_pogge_2021}.
+The particles (cells) belonging to subhalos are gravitationally bound.
+While the diffuse and gravitationally unbound particles (cells) are in general referred to as ``fuzz'' elements.
+Depending on whether they belong to any \textsc{FoF} halo, the ``fuzz'' particles (cells) can be further divided into the ``inner fuzz'' or the ``outer fuzz'' categories.
+The gas cells belonging to these different categories were used to construct our light cones.
+We note that this ``fuzz'' component physically includes all hot gas that is not gravitationally bound to any galaxies and dark-matter halos, including the intracluster medium (ICM), intragroup medium (IGrM), and intergalactic medium (IGM) permeating the cosmic web.
+The ICM is the diffuse hot gas that resides in a cluster of galaxies but does not belong to any substructures of the cluster \citep{ryden_pogge_2021}.
 IGrM is similar to ICM but for group of galaxies.
-In simulation, these types of gas can be classified as ``inner fuzz'' cells that belong to a \textsc{FoF}-group but are not bound to any \textsc{subfind} subhalo.
-On the contrary, the IGM can be well approximated by the ``outer fuzz'' in simulation, since this diffuse gas component does not belong to any groups/halos.
+In simulation, these types of gases can be classified as inner-fuzz cells that belong to a \textsc{FoF} group but are not bound to any \textsc{subfind} subhalo.
+On the contrary, the IGM can be well approximated by the outer fuzz in the simulation, since this diffuse gas component does not belong to any groups/halos.